amelnik92f/js-security-examples/README.md

 2. `npm ci`;
 3. `npm run start`;

-Frontend is accessible by the localhost `http://localhost:1234/`
+Frontend is accessible on the localhost `http://localhost:1234/`